How to Plan a Recognition Event

 Contact your OTF Communications Advisor

-Your local Member of Provincial Parliament (MPP) will need to be invited, so selecting a date and time when MPPs are not in the Legislature is important.
-Friday or Saturday events are preferred for MPP availability.
+Keep in mind, your local Member of Provincial Parliament (MPP) will need to be invited, so selecting a date and time when MPPs are not in the Legislature is important.
 For more information on when the Legislature is in session, please check the Legislative Calendar.
+We strongly recommend Friday and Saturday events to reduce likelihood of rescheduling.

 Invite your guests

-- Local MPP: To provide brief remarks and officially acknowledge your grant on behalf of the government of Ontario.
-(Your OTF Communications Advisor can advise you on how to invite them).
+• Your local MPP (for your grant’s riding): To provide brief remarks and officially acknowledge your grant on behalf of the government of Ontario.

 All other event invitations are at your discretion.